US money market assets decreased in latest week: iMoneyNet

-Taxable money market fund assets decreased by $8.48 billion to $2.427 trillion, while tax-free assets increased by $4.86 billion to $274.71 billion, according to the report, published by iMoneyNet.
+Taxable money market fund assets decreased by $8.78 billion to $2.418 trillion, while tax-free assets decreased by $2.47 billion to $272.24 billion, according to the report, published by iMoneyNet.

 The iMoneyNet Money Fund Average 7-Day Simple Yield for All Taxable money-market funds held steady at 0.01 percent.
 The iMoneyNet Money Fund Average 7-Day Simple Yield for All Tax-Free and Municipal money-market funds was also unchanged at 0.01 percent.